-How Much Office Space Do We Need In The New Year?
+How Much Office Space Do We Need?

 The coronavirus has undoubtedly impacted demand for office space in the past year.
 Some of the effects will likely be temporary, while others could last for years to come.